Automattic/themes/blockbase/readme.txt

 == Description ==

-Blockbase is a simple starting point for themes that work with Full Site Editing.
-It comes with a set of minimal templates and a system of design customizations expressed through theme.json.
+Blockbase is a simple theme that supports full-site editing.
+It comes with a set of minimal templates and design settings that can be manipulated through Global Styles.
 Use it to build something beautiful.

 == Changelog ==